GEN PRAC 7011 - Thesis

 Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Research proposal Summative 10% 1-4 Seminar presentation Formative 0% 1, 2, 5 Literature review Summative 30% 1-4 Research dissertation Summative 60% 1-5

 A dissertation proposal (750-1000 words) is to be lodged by four weeks prior to the start of the semester.
-It will describe the research question, the chief scholarly elements in the field of study, and nominate a principal supervisor.
+This will be directed and approved by a supervisor, and it will describe the research question, the chief scholarly elements in the field of study, and nominate the principal supervisor.

 Between Week 4 and 6, students will present a seminar (up to 15 minutes plus questions) regarding proposed research, demonstrating awareness of the relevant literature and ability to justify the proposed research.